Haru-Lab-Space/MMM2024/README.md

 ### Introduction

-The code is to create a model that can help find the correlation between images and text in terms of scent
+The code aims to develop a model that can identify correlations between images and text based on scent.

 #### Requirements